Phonics and Reading

 By the time children leave Holbeton Primary School they are competent readers who can recommend books to their peers, have a thirst for reading a range of genres including poetry, and participate in discussions about books, including evaluating an author’s use of language and the impact this can have on the reader.

-At Holbeton Primary School, we use a synthetic phonics programme called Letters and Sounds.
-Letters and Sounds is a method of learning letter sounds and blending them together to read and write words.
-As part of this, children have daily phonics sessions in small groups where they participate in speaking, listening and spelling activities that are matched to their developing needs.
+At Holbeton Primary School, we use a synthetic phonics programme in KS1 called Read Write Inc. As part of this, children have daily phonics sessions in small groups where they participate in speaking, listening and spelling activities that are matched to their developing needs.
 The teachers draw upon observations and continuous assessment to ensure children are stretched and challenged and to identify children who may need additional support.
 Children work through the different phases, learning and developing their phonics sounds and knowledge.
-You can find more information about Letters and Sounds here

 Through the Devon Vocabulary Project, opportunities to explore language in different contexts are a priority in every lesson with children making good use of dictionaries (both paper-based and online) to establish initial meanings and then checking the most appropriate word when the words are read in context.

 The profile of reading lessons has been raised to ensure that the whole school community is aware of their importance in the progress of all children.
 Lessons are approached consistently through years 1-6.
 To find out about our 'Book Talk' approach, click here.

 In Early Years, reading sessions take place daily.
 Children have the opportunity to listen to the class teacher read out loud; read out loud as a class or individually; answer retrieval questions about the shared text; make links to other stories; apply phonics learning.

 Children are able to use a wider range of vocabulary in their own writing.

 Children are articulating the meaning of new vocabulary with increased confidence and accuracy.

 Children enjoy reading regularly for information and pleasure.